Sunnydreamrain/IndRNN_Theano_Lasagne/README.md

 This code is to implement the IndRNN.
 It is based on Theano and Lasagne.

 Please cite the following paper if you find it useful.
-Li, Shuai, Wanqing Li, Chris Cook, Ce Zhu, and Yanbo Gao.
+Shuai Li, Wanqing Li, Chris Cook, Ce Zhu, and Yanbo Gao.
 "Independently Recurrent Neural Network (IndRNN): Building A Longer and Deeper RNN."
 CVPR 2018.

 @article{li2018independently,
   title={Independently Recurrent Neural Network (IndRNN): Building A Longer and Deeper RNN},